 Transferring Chase Ultimate Rewards Points to the World of Hyatt is a one-way street.

-Once you have moved your Ultimate Rewards Points to the World of Hyatt, it can never be reversed.
+It can never be reversed once you have moved your Ultimate Rewards Points to the World of Hyatt.

 Thus, you must ensure that available rooms can be booked with points at your preferred property before transferring your Chase Ultimate Rewards Points to the World of Hyatt.